Hockey Tournament Essentials Every Hockey Parent Needs

 - Skate sharpening – to ensure the best chance of the perfect sharpness for your entire tournament, get your skates sharpened right before the tournament by your go-to skate sharpener.
 When you are at the tournament and realize you need them sharpened, you’ll be at the mercy of available time and nearest location of skate sharpening and it may not be the quality you are used to.
 A tournament is not the time to be testing out unfamiliar skate sharpening techniques.

 - Clearly label your equipment – At every hockey tournament, there are millions (or at least it feels like millions) of hockey sticks, skates and water bottles.
 Hockey players are not always the most careful about keeping their equipment safe and organized in the locker room.
 Who can blame them?
 Their heads are in the game.
 So, before the big tournament, label everything!
 That way in the locker room melee of packing up gear, your hockey equipment is easily identifiable.
 Personalized grips on your hockey stick can make your stick easy to spot in the hockey stick pile.
-Check out Sniper Skin’s hockey grips that can be personalized with the player's name and number.
+Check out Sniper Skin’s hockey grips that can be personalized with player's name and number.

-- Or Custom design your own unique custom grip with the GRIPtomizer tool.
+- Or Custom Design your own unique custom grip with the Griptomizer tool.